Dylan-Robson/create-an-encrypted-usb-on-mac/README.md

-# How to create an encrypted USB for storing important files
+# How to create an encrypted USB using Apple's Disk Utility Software

 ---